-If a complete eyeglass (frames and lenses) is delivered to a Medicaid recipient on the same date of service, the provider must bill for all components of the eyeglass.
+If a complete pair of eyeglasses (frames and lenses) is delivered to a Medicaid recipient on the same date of service, the provider must bill for all components of the eyeglasses.
 Providers may not bill Medicaid for lenses only and let the patient pay for the frames.
-Providers may dispense replacement lenses to a complete eyeglass which a recipient already owns.
+Providers may dispense replacement lenses to a complete eyeglass in which a recipient already owns.